Child in Need of Care

 Foster care - if the children may not stay in their home during a child in need of care case, they may be placed with relatives or with people they are not related to that have been certified by DCFS as foster parents.

 Instanter - when a social worker believes a child is at risk and that the only way they may protect the child is by removing the child from their home, they may get permission to do this from a Judge.
 This is called an instanter order.
-A Court hearing will then be held within 3 days for a Judge to decide if the child may now return home, or must remain in custody.
+A Court hearing will then be held within 3 days after the instanter is granted for a Judge to decide if the child may now return home, or must remain in custody.

 Public Defender - A defense attorney who works for parents who can't afford to pay for a lawyer.
 Public defenders work for their clients, not for the court or the state.

-Visitation - the court may order that a parent can visit with their child that is not living with them at that time.
-The Court may order that DCFS or another person must be with the child and parent(s) during the visit, which is known as supervised visitation.
+Visitation - the court may order that a parent can visit with their child who is not living with them at that time.
+The Court may order that DCFS or another person must be with the child and parent(s) during the visit, which is known as "supervised visitation".

 Termination of parental rights - a legal action where a person’s parental rights are ended.
-That person will no longer be a child’s legal parent, and the child will be free to be adopted by another person.
-This is done in a separate case, but parents and children are still provided with an attorney.
+That person will no longer be the child’s legal parent, and the child will be free to be adopted by another person.
+This is done after a parent fails to complete their safety plan.
+Parents and children are still provided with an attorney.